rhiot/rhiot/iot/readme.md

 ### Camel Kura Wifi component

 Camel Kura WiFi component can be used to retrieve the information about the WiFi access spots available within the device range.
 Under the hood Kura Wifi component uses Kura `org.eclipse.kura.net.NetworkService`.
-Currently Kura WiFi component supports only the consumer endpoints.
+Kura WiFi component supports both the consumer and producer endpoints.

 #### Maven dependency